haade-administrator/haade.fr/_posts/en/2024-10-14-box-homey-pro-the-multi-protocol-box-that-is-the-talk-about.md

 {% picture posts/{{ page.guid }}/dongle-connecteur-rj45-pour-box-homey-pro-deballage.png --alt unpacking the rj45 adapter to connect the homey pro box to the network by wire --img width="940" height="529" %}

+### RJ45 connector installation video

+For it to be recognized in Homey, pro the rj45 connector must be connected in a certain way, watch the official video created by Athom

+{% include videoPlayer.html youtubeId="kHsv5GH93Mw" %}

 In terms of connectivity, the {{ page.ref }} box is more than **minimalist**, it will only offer a USB-C connection port, I find it a shame that it does not offer RJ45 ports which ensures network stability, and could even have integrated the POE option, but this is not the case for this version, **a shame because we still have to pay €399.**

 {% picture posts/{{ page.guid }}/connectique-box-athom-homey-pro.png --alt screenshot of the connectivity available on the homey pro box --img width="940" height="529" %}